GitCoder052023/Luna/README.md

    ```

 # Usage
-Speak a command to Luna, such as "Open YouTube" or "What's the weather today?"
-Luna will process your query and perform the requested action or provide a response.
+Speak a command to Luna, such as "Introduce Youself" or "Luna Please send whatsapp message" Luna will process your query and perform the requested action or provide a response.

 # Installation